 The clue is in the name – these vans celebrate the link between the Renault Pro+ light commercial vehicle (LCV) business and the Renault Formula 1 team.

-Tenuous, maybe.
-But Renault F1 does use Renault vans as support vehicles.
+Tenuous, maybe, but Renault F1 does use Renault vans as support vehicles.

 In terms of the Trafic range, the Formula Edition sits alongside the regular Sport model as an upgrade to the Business+ specification.
-And unlike those rival sporty vans, its added bells and whistles are available on all Trafic engine options as well as both short and long wheelbase lengths – though only the standard low rather than high roof.
+And unlike those rival sporty vans, its added bells and whistles are available on all Trafic engine options as well as both short and long wheelbase lengths – though only the standard low one rather than high roof.

 Is the Formula Edition faster than a regular Renault Trafic?